-- (a) Both rescuers approach the resident, one at the head and one at the feet on the same side of the bed. - (b) Rescuer at the head assists resident to a sitting position supporting shoulders. - (c) When resident is sitting up, the rescuer at the resident's feet grasps the ankles and swings the feet off the bed, both bring the resident to a sitting position on the edge of the bed. - (d) Both rescuers stand, one on each side of the resident and places onearm of the resident around their neck and down across their chest. - (e) Both rescuers reach under the resident's knees and grasp each other's wrists. - (f) Both rescuers lift the resident off the bed together, using correct lifting techniques and carry the resident to a safe area.
+- b.
+Rescuer at the head assists resident to a sitting position supporting shoulders. - c.
+When resident is sitting up, the rescuer at the resident's feet grasps the ankles and swings the feet off the bed, both bring the resident to a sitting position on the edge of the bed. - d.
+Both rescuers stand, one on each side of the resident and places one arm of the resident around their neck and down across their chest. - e.
+Both rescuers reach under the resident's knees and grasp each other's wrists. - f.
+Both rescuers lift the resident off the bed together, using correct lifting techniques and carry the resident to a safe area.